 Don’t forget that you can adapt this design to create a not so holiday-like mailbox for students if you have any students in your classroom that do not celebrate Christmas.

-For a super fun holiday literacy activity, encourage your students to write a postcard from the North Pole!
-As a class, learn about the northernmost point of the Earth.
-You might like to explore the climate, animal life, and landscape.
+For a fun holiday literacy activity, encourage your students to write a postcard from the North Pole to a classmate.
+As a class, learn about the northernmost point of the Earth — explore the climate, animal life, and landscape.
 Next, encourage your students to write a simple postcard that includes:

 - an informal greeting